carmine560/blogger-posts/README.md

 ## Testing ##

-If the configuration file `~/.config/test-blogger-posts.cfg` does not exist, the testing script `test-blogger-posts.sh` will create it.
+The testing script `test-blogger-posts.sh` will create the configuration file `~/.config/test-blogger-posts.cfg` if it does not exist.
 Replace the values of the following variables in it with yours.
-For
-example:
+For example:

 ``` shell
 get_access_token='google-oauth-token.sh -a'